Proactive-Development/CaesarPlus-JS/README.md

 [Click Here to go to python version](https://github.com/Proactive-Development/CaesarPlus)
 ## What is CaesarPlus
-CaesarPlus is a advanced caesar cypher python module that is more secure than caesar cypher
+CaesarPlus is a advanced caesar cypher JavaScript module that is more secure than caesar cypher

 It makes a unique encryption every time you encode a piece of data.